Bartholet

 Is it a supergondola?

-But, Bartholet is probably already secretly working in the background to take this technology to the next level - and they’re pretty far ahead of the major four gondola companies - at least publicly.
+That said, Bartholet appears to be among the more advanced players - at least publicly - when it comes to rethinking cable-based transit for urban use.
+Future enhancements may move the system closer to an urban supergondola model, though details about next-stage developments have not been disclosed.
+But, Bartholet is probably already secretly working in the background to take this technology to the next level - and they’re pretty far ahead of the other major three gondola companies.
 So we have a lot of optimism.
+Go Bartholet!
+You got this!

 When will it happen?

-Ropetaxi is running now.
-But, as stated above, it’s not yet at the state to be a supergondola.
+Ropetaxi is currently operational at the FlemXpress installation but, as stated above, it’s not yet at the state to be an urban supergondola.
 We can only speculate when the next major update from Bartholet will come.

 Tags: